Admiral (Royal Navy)

-Admiral is a senior rank of the Royal Navy, which equates to the NATO rank code OF-9, outranked only by the rank of admiral of the fleet.
+Admiral (Adm) is a senior rank of the Royal Navy, which equates to the NATO rank code OF-9, outranked only by the rank of admiral of the fleet.
 Royal Navy officers holding the ranks of rear admiral, vice admiral and admiral of the fleet are sometimes considered generically to be admirals.
 The rank of admiral is currently the highest rank to which a serving officer in the Royal Navy can be promoted, admiral of the fleet being in abeyance except for honorary promotions of retired officers and members of the royal family.

 The equivalent rank in the British Army and Royal Marines is general; and in the Royal Air Force, it is air chief marshal.

 History

 The first admirals

 The title admiral was not used in Europe until the mid-13th century and did not reach England before the end of that century.
 Similarly, although some royal vessels are attested under King John, the English long depended upon levies of their subjects' vessels for any major naval expeditions.
 Nonetheless, historians have sometimes extended the concept of an English navy and its supposed admirals and lord high admirals back as far as Alfred the Great, counting several kings as themselves admirals, along with various dukes and earls who commanded fleets at prominent engagements such as Hubert de Burgh off Sandwich in 1217.
 Other lists begin their count at King Henry III's appointment of Sir Richard de Lucy on 28 August 1223 or 29 August 1224.
 A similar commission was given to Sir Thomas Moulton in 1264, who held the formal title of Keeper of the Sea and the Sea Ports.

 On 8 March 1287, Sir William de Leybourne was specifically commissioned as the Admiral of the Seas of England (Admirallus Maris Angliae) and, in 1294, captain of all sailors and mariners of the king's dominions.
 Sir John de Botetourt served under him as warden at sea from the Thames to Scotland.
 This was part of an effort by Edward I to establish a permanent official staff, even if a permanent naval force was not yet considered necessary.
 Leybourne's immediate purview was subsequently divided into the roles of Admiral of the West and Admiral of the South while Botetourt's became the Admiral of the North; the first and last merged as the Admiral of the North and West in 1364; and from 1408–1414 they were all reunited as the High Admiral of England, Ireland, and Aquitaine, the forerunner to the present Lord High Admiral.
 (During this process, the short-lived post of Admiral of the Narrow Seas was used in 1412 and 1413.
 It was subsequently revived from 1523 to 1688).

 The first royal commission as Admiral to a naval officer was granted in 1303 to Gervase Alard.
 By 1344, it was only used as a rank at sea for a captain in charge of one or more fleets.